-The short answer is no. We’re currently focusing our rucksacks range and manufacturing in house.
+The short answer is no. We’re currently focusing on our rucksacks range and manufacturing in house.
 If we do go back into sleeping bags we will most likely be offering a higher end (i.e non budget) product to that of the Glow Worm sleeping bags we initially produced when we first started the company.

 Currently we are only producing rucksacks, which are made in house at our workshop.
 I hope to expand the workshop as we grow, and therefor keep our rucksack production in the UK overseen by myself.
 If you like the idea of UK production, then remember that you need to actually BUY UK made products!

-I’m constantly designing new tents, sleeping bag, clothing etc. which I do intend to manufacture at some point, most likely this will be overseas, but rest assured I’m only interested in cooperating with factories operating to high standards, with fairly paid adult workforces and state of the art equipment.
+I’m constantly designing new tents, sleeping bags, clothing etc. which I do intend to manufacture at some point, most likely this will be overseas, but rest assured I’m only interested in cooperating with factories operating to high standards, with fairly paid adult workforces and state of the art equipment.
 Do it right, or not at all!